Frozen banana bites are a healthy treat that tastes anything but! Easy to customize and fancy up, these are sure to satisfy in the best way possible.

 So when she came across frozen banana bites that were covered in chocolate on one of our grocery shopping trips, she was desperate to try them.
 Of course, she changed her mind when she saw the chocolate ice cream and we never ended up buying them.

-Good thing frozen banana bites are super easy to make, because they were the perfect thing for us to make with Grandma.
+Good thing the banana bites are super easy to make, because they were the perfect thing for us to make with Grandma.

 Regardless of what you choose, the end result will always be … delicious.